truenas/documentation/content/SCALE/SCALEUIReference/Credentials/DirectoryServices/Idmap.md

 {{< toc >}}

 Idmap in Linux is essentially a translation of a range of IDs into another or the same range of IDs.
-Idmap works in conjunction with winbind facility of SAMBA to map owner and group SIDs to user IDs (UIDs) and group IDs (GIDs).
+Idmap works in conjunction with the Winbind facility of SAMBA to map owner and group SIDs to user IDs (UIDs) and group IDs (GIDs).

 {{< hint danger >}}
 Only administrators experienced with configuring Id mapping should attempt to add new or edit existing idmaps.